-The proof of Theorem IV.2 can be found in [21].
+The proof of Theorem IV.2 is in [21].
 Since only distinct paths can be linearly independent, and the number of linearly independent paths constructed by STPC equals n (as these paths can uniquely identify the n links; see Section IV-B), Theorem IV.2 implies that all distinct paths found by STPC are linearly independent.
-Removing duplicate rows in the constructed $\mathbf R$ thus generates an $n \times n$ invertible measurement matrix.
+Removing duplicate rows in the constructed R thus generates an $n \times n$ invertible measurement matrix.